SSWConsulting/SSW.Rules.Content/rules/explaining-pbis/rule.md

 <!--endintro-->

 `youtube: L94TEsTuLz4`
+Video: Jake explains how to explain PBIs 😂

 * Context - Help the Product Owner understand the big picture first by [zooming in and out](/zooming-in-and-out) and [catering to your audience](/catering-to-audience)
 * Comparison - Help the Product Owner understand the differences by showing the old version and then the new version